Diamondbacks vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Diamondbacks have a record of 2-1.
+- The Diamondbacks have played as the favorite in five of their past 10 games and won each of those contests.

-- When it comes to the over/under, the Diamondbacks and their opponents are 2-7-1 in their last 10 games.
+- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over two times.

-- The Diamondbacks have gone 4-3-0 against the spread over their past 10 contests (seven of those contests had a spread listed by oddsmakers).
-Arizona games have gone under the point total four straight times, and the average total in this streak was 9.2 runs.
+- The Diamondbacks have won four of their last seven games against the spread.
+Arizona's past five contests have finished below the point total, and the average over/under in that span was 9.1.

 Read More About This Game